OutSystems/docs-support/src/enterprise/licensing/manage/add-new-environment.md

 <div class="info" markdown="1">

-When adding a self-managed environment to your OutSystems Cloud infrastructure, LifeTime won't import the existing permissions and IT users of that environment.
+When adding a self-managed environment to your OutSystems Cloud infrastructure, LifeTime won't import the existing roles and IT users of that environment.
 If needed, you can create [new roles](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_IT_Users/Create_and_Assign_Roles) and [new IT users](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_IT_Users/Create_an_IT_User) using the LifeTime management console.

 </div>